Marriage Green Card FAQ

 Can I travel during my application for my Marriage Green card?

-Yes, but you must apply for advance parole by filing Form I-131, Application for Travel Document, before you leave the U.S. There is no additional fee if you submit the form along with your I-485 packet.
+Yes, but you must apply for advance parole by filing Form I-131, Application for Travel Document, before you leave the U.S. There is no additional fee if you file it while the I-485 is pending.
 If not, the application fee is $575.
 Furthermore, such traveling may be asked for details during your green card application so make sure you keep the related documents for future preparation.
 Should you have any concerns regarding traveling after filing the green card application, contact us and meet your consultant attorneys.

 How many Form I-130 can I file?